IanFinlayson/exploring-cs/chapter11.md

 ```

 We add or subtract 10 pixels from one of `x` or `y` when an arrow key is
 pressed.
 Note that when up is pressed we subtract 10 pixels.
-That\'s
+That's
 because Y gets smaller towards the top of the window (which can be
 confusing at first).